Music sequencer: Realtime sequencer (realtime recording mode)

 Realtime sequencers record the musical notes in real-time as on audio recorders, and play back musical notes with designated tempo, quantizations, and pitch.
 For editing, usually "punch in/punch out" features originated in the tape recording are provided, although it requires sufficient skills to obtain the desired result.
 For detailed editing, possibly another visual editing mode under graphical user interface may be more suitable.
 Anyway, this mode provides usability similar to audio recorders already familiar to musicians, and it is widely supported on software sequencers, DAWs, and built-in hardware sequencers.

 Software sequencer

-Software sequencer is a class of application software providing a functionality of music sequencer, and often provided as one feature of the DAW or the integrated music authoring environments.
+A software sequencer is a class of application software providing a functionality of music sequencer, and often provided as one feature of the DAW or the integrated music authoring environments.
 The features provided as sequencers vary widely depending on the software; even an analog sequencer can be simulated.
 The user may control the software sequencer either by using the graphical user interfaces or a specialized input devices, such as a MIDI controller.

-Typical features on software sequencers

 Audio sequencer

 Alternative subsets of audio sequencers include: